Fredrik00/second.pytorch/README.md

 * detection result will saved as a result.pkl file in model_dir/eval_results/step_xxx or save as official KITTI label format if you use --pickle_result=False.

-* Specify --ckpt_path=/path/to/checkpoint to evaluate a specific checkpoint other than the latest
+* specify --ckpt_path=/path/to/checkpoint to evaluate a specific checkpoint other than the latest

+* set --all_eval=True to evaluate all checkpoints successively

 ### pretrained model